trulyfurqan/phaser3-radar-animation/README.md

-# phaser3-radar-animation
+# Phaser 3 Radar Animation
-Phaser 3 Radar Animation
+A highly customizable 2D Radar Animation built using Phaser 3.
+You can also implement this functionality in your HTML5 CANVAS based games.